What we do in Lebanon

 The Chatila refugee camp in Beirut was established in 1949 by the Red Cross, devastated in 1982 during the Israeli invasion of Lebanon and targeted during the Lebanese civil war.

-The camp hosts about 10000 refugees.
+The camp hosts about 22000 refugees (2017 figures), in less than 1 square kilometer.
+The population has more than doubled since the war in Syria began.
 Men try to find work as casual labourers, women as cleaners.
 The housing and infrastructure conditions are extremely bad.
 Shelters are damp and overcrowded, with open drains.
 Running water, electricity, garbage collection are a scarce luxury.
 These conditions often drive families to extreme frustration and despair.

 The Burj el Shemali refugee camp near Tyre (population: 21000), in the South of Lebanon, was established in 1948 to provide tented shelter for refugees from Hawla and Tiberias in northern Palestine.
 The camp also houses displaced Palestine refugees from other parts of Lebanon.
 The camp suffered a great deal of damage during the years of civil conflict and much work still needs to be done to improve the infrastructure.
 The current situation is made even more difficult by the influx of hundreds of refugee families from Syria.